Pabloo22/tabular_rl/README.md

 environment.

 By inheriting from `tabular_rl.core.TabEnv`, you will also have access to the following methods:
-- `evaluate_agent`: Returns the average reward obtained by the agent in the given number of episodes.
+- `evaluate_agent`: It returns a dictionary with statistics about the agent's performance in the environment.
 - `play`: Plays the environment using the given agent.
 If `verbose` is `True`, it will make use of the `render` method to visualize the environment while playing.